 Ask A Friend Or Neighbor To Feed Your Betta

-If you have a good friend or neighbor that you can trust as a pet sitter, you could leave your Betta in their care while on vacation.
+If you have a good friend or neighbor you can trust as a pet sitter, you could leave your betta in their care while on vacation.

-They will need to be given instructions on when and how much to feed your Betta fish and will be able to keep an eye on them without having any other responsibility.
+They will need to be given instructions on when and how much to feed your Betta fish and will be able to keep an eye on them without having any other responsibilities.

-If they are not comfortable feeding your betta, it’s worth considering the automatic feeder or food block.
+If they are uncomfortable feeding your betta, the automatic feeder or food block is worth considering.

 Preparing Your Betta Tank For Before Your Vacation

-Your vacation is just around the corner, and there are a few things that you need to do with your betta tank before you go to avoid any health problems when you return.
+Your vacation is just around the corner, and there are a few things that you need to do with your betta tank before you go to avoid any health problems while you are away.